techscapades/change-raspberrypi-hostname-from-file-no-reboot/README.md

 A simple bash script that changes the hostname of the raspberrypi from the contents of a file, modified from this thread: https://raspberrypi.stackexchange.com/questions/114400/how-to-set-the-hostname-via-boot-config-before-first-boot

+# USE CASES
+While you can always set the hostname when the image is burnt onto the SD card or using raspi-config, this process is slow and its not efficient if you want to give hundreds of raspberrypis their own unique hostname, thus this script is for the process to be done more programmatically, ideally included in a greater bash script which sets up the pi and everything else

 Here's the bash script:

 #!/bin/bash